Skip to content

 Does AVR build granny flats under the new exemption?

 Yes.
-AVR is LBP-certified for both design and build, so we can deliver the entire granny flat as a design-and-build package under the exemption — from initial feasibility and PIM application through to handover with all completion documentation.
+AVR is LBP-certified for both design and build, so we deliver the entire granny flat as a design-and-build package — from feasibility and PIM application through to handover with all completion documentation.
 We also handle the resource consent check upfront.

 Download Your Free Renovation Planning Guide